Use this page to find information about the COVID-19 vaccine for youth and young adults.

 A legally authorized representative (usually a parent or guardian) must give permission (also called consent) for vaccination for someone 12-17 years of age, such as by completing a written consent form that the minor (the person under the age of 18) can bring to their vaccination appointment.
 Please contact the vaccination location for more information on written consent, or download a copy of the consent form below.

 The parent or guardian does not need to go with the minor to their vaccination appointment to give consent.
 If the parent or guardian is not accompanying the minor, they should download and complete a pre-vaccination screening form, available at mass.gov/CDCScreeningForm.
 The form is available in several languages.

 Is the vaccine safe?

 The COVID-19 vaccine is safe.
-There are three COVID-19 vaccines available in Massachusetts: Moderna, Pfizer/Comirnaty, and Johnson & Johnson/Janssen.
+There are four COVID-19 vaccines available in Massachusetts: Moderna, Pfizer, Novavax, and Johnson & Johnson/Janssen.
 These vaccines were approved or authorized by the Federal Food and Drug Administration only after they were shown to be safe and effective in studies (called clinical trials).

 The U.S. ensures that all vaccines are as safe as possible.

 In Massachusetts, a group of infectious disease experts reviewed the safety of the COVID-19 vaccines.
 This workgroup confirmed that the COVID-19 vaccines authorized by the FDA are safe and effective.